Yufan-Du/Yufan-Du.github.io/content/authors/admin/_index.md

     url: https://ucla.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research focuses on differentiable optimization, AI4EDA, software and hardware co-design, and compiler design.
+bio: My research focuses on domain-specific accelerators, compilers, LLM serving systems, and ML systems.

 # Interests to show in About widget
 interests:
-  - Hardware-software Co-design
+  - Domain-specific accelerators
-  - Differentiable optimization
+  - Compilers
+  - LLM serving systems
-  - GPU accelaration
+  - ML systems
-  - Electronic design automation (EDA)
-  - ML-specific compiler design
 # Education to show in About widget
 education:
   courses: